VBhojawala/vbhojawala.github.io/pages/python/01_GettingStarted/06_DateTime.md

 #### fromtimestamp(timestamp[, tz])
 <p>  Returns local date and time from timestamp (POSIX).
-If optional argument tz is give (instance of tzinfo) timestamp is converted in to tz's timestamp.</p>
+If optional argument tz is given (instance of tzinfo) timestamp is converted in to tz's timestamp.</p>

 {% assign code_block = code_block | plus: 1 %}